fibonacid/fibonacid/README.md

 # Lorenzo Rivosecchi

 I'm a Web Developer with 5 years of experience in the field.
-I'm currently working at [Assist Digital](https://assistdigital.com) as a Frontend Developer.
+I'm currently working at [xtream srl](https://xtreamers.io) as a Frontend Developer.
-I have a background in Computer Music and my passions are Music, Technology and Design.
+I have a background in Electronic Music and my passions are Art, Technology and Design.

 [![Github](https://img.shields.io/badge/Github-black?logo=github)](https://github.com/fibonacid)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?logo=linkedin)](https://www.linkedin.com/in/lorenzo-rivosecchi/)